LOSTIN: Logic Optimization via Spatio-Temporal Information with Hybrid Graph Models: Related Work and Preliminary

 \subsection{Preliminary}

 \textbf{GNN.} GNNs operate by propagating information along the edges of a given graph.
 Specifically, each node $v$ is initialized with an representation $h_v^{(0)}$, which could be a direct representation or a learnable embedding obtained from features of this node.
-Then, a GNN layer updates each node representation by integrating the node representations of its neighbors in the graph, yielding representations $h_v^{(1)}$.
-This process can be repeated multiple times, deriving representations $h_v^{(2)}, h_v^{(3)}, ..., h_v^{(N)}$.
-The more GNN layers are stacked, the larger receptive field is considered.
-Several prevalent GNN examples are graph convolutional network (GCN) \cite{kipf2016semi}, and graph isomorphism network (GIN) \cite{xu2018powerful}.
+Then, a GNN layer updates each node representation by integrating the node representations of its neighbors in the graph and itself, yielding representations $h_v^{(1)}$.
+This process can be unrolled through time steps by repeatedly using the same update function, deriving representations $h_v^{(2)}, h_v^{(3)}, ..., h_v^{(T)}$.
+An alternative is to stack several GNN layers, intuitively similar to unrolling through time steps, but increases the GNN capacity by using different parameters in the update function for each time step.
+Notably, the more GNN layers are stacked, the larger the receptive field is.
+Several prevalent GNN examples are the graph convolutional network (GCN) \cite{kipf2016semi} and the graph isomorphism network (GIN) \cite{xu2018powerful}: GCN is inspired by the first-order graph Laplacian methods, and essentially performs aggregation and transformation on node representations without learning trainable filters; GIN is provably as powerful as the Weisfeiler-Lehman graph isomorphism test, leveraging sum aggregators over a countable input feature space.

-\textbf{Supernode in GNNs.} The introduction of a supernode aims to address the difficulty in propagating information across remote parts of graphs \cite{ishiguro2019graph}.
+\textbf{Supernode in GNNs.} The introduction of a supernode aims to address the difficulty in propagating information across remote parts of graphs \cite{gilmer2017neural,ishiguro2019graph}.
 The supernode is a newly added virtual node that connects all the nodes in the original graph to promote global information propagation by reducing the maximum distance between any two nodes to two hops.
+Many GNN models can be equipped with such a supernode, which serves as a global scratch space that every other node reads from and writes to in every step of message passing with some preference.

-\textbf{LSTM.} Long short-term memory \cite{hochreiter1997long} network is a type of recurrent neural network capable of learning order dependence and long-term dependence in sequence processing problems.
-This indicates an LSTM-based model is a proper candidate to represent synthesis flows.
+\textbf{LSTM.} Long short-term memory \cite{hochreiter1997long} network is a type of recurrent neural network capable of learning the order dependence and long-term dependence in sequence processing problems.
+For each unit in a sequence, the same computations are performed and the current output states are dependant on the previous (hidden) states.
+Theoretically, LSTM can process sequential inputs such as sentences in arbitrary length.
+A common LSTM unit consists of a cell, an input gate, an output gate, and a forget gate, among which the cell is responsible to remember values over arbitrary time intervals and the rest three gates regulate the information fed into and out of the cell.
+Given its sequential information processing capability, an LSTM-based model is a proper candidate to represent synthesis flows.